NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/MONAIBundleIntegrationTutorial/README.md

 # Project Description

-NVIDIA AI assisted annotation (AIAA) is no longer actively mainatined and MONAI bundle has been established to load a wide selection of pretrained models for radiology and pathology.
+NVIDIA AI-assisted annotation (AIAA) is no longer actively maintained and MONAI bundle has been established to load a wide selection of pre-trained models for radiology and pathology.

 ## Objective

-Our objective is to provide a detailed step by step description on how to use MONAI bundle for this task.
+Our objective is to provide a detailed step-by-step description on how to use MONAI bundle for this task.

-## Step by Step Description
+## Step-by-Step Description

 Setting up an AWS EC2 Windows server in the cloud:
 The detailed process [is described here](https://projectweek.na-mic.org/PW38_2023_GranCanaria/Projects/SlicerCloud/).